chendar3/sc-dispenser/readme.md

 **Abbreviations:** scd

 **Commands:**

- 1. //scd sc ['liquefusion'|'sixstep']	 -- Starts making a skillchain of the selected element, or 3-step fire or 6step if those arguements are provided
-											(6step not implemented yet)
+ 1. //scd sc [liquefusion|sixstep]

+ -- Starts making a skillchain of the selected element, or 3step fire or 6step if those arguments are provided (6step not implemented yet)

- 2. //scd element [Element]				 -- Element can be any of 'Stone', 'Water', 'Aero', 'Blizzard', 'Thunder', 'Light' or 'Dark' and is optional if no Element is provided it will cycle through them.
+ 2. //scd element [Element]

+ -- 'Element' can be any of 'Stone', 'Water', 'Aero', 'Blizzard', 'Thunder', 'Light' or 'Dark' and is optional.
+If no Element is provided it will cycle through them instead.

- 3. //scd burst ['on'|'off'|'helix']  	 -- Sets Burst mode to on, off or helix or cycles through them if no arguement is given.
+ 3. //scd burst [on|off|helix]

+ -- Sets Burst mode to on, off or helix or cycles through them if no arguement is given.
+If 'on' or 'helix' it will automatically burst the correct tier 5 spell or helix 2.
+For light/dark it'll only ever do helix.

- 4. //scd ebullience 					 -- Toggles ebullience usage for the bursting on/off.
-Note that if tabula rasa is active it will use ebullience anyway.
+ 4. //scd ebullience

+ -- Toggles ebullience usage for the bursting on/off.
+Note that if tabula rasa is active it will always use ebullience in any case.

 **Changes:**
 v1.0.1 - v1.0.2